civic-dashboard/civic-dashboard-web/docs/CONTRIBUTING.md

 - Commits to `main` _require_ a PR
 - PRs can only be merged if all the CI checks pass. that includes:
   - a linter, to make sure our code style is consistent
-  - a preview deployment!
+  - a preview deployment that executes and deploy successfully!

+### Code review

+- PRs currently require a review from 1 team member.
+  - If you're not sure who should be doing a review, post on Slack within `#tech-civic-dashboard`

 ### Permissions

-- anyone can open a PR from a fork, but it will not automatically run CI workflows until an org member approves (and even then the CI workflows will not have access to org secrets).
 - any org member can create branches and open PRs which will run the CI workflows, but they will not be able to merge to `main`.
-- only members of the github org with "maintain" permissions can merge to main (most notably, members of the "eng" team).
+- members of the "eng" (engineering) team and "write" team are able to merge to `main`
+- If someone is not currently part of the org, they can open a PR from a fork.
+However it will not automatically run the preview deployment CI because the fork does not have access to org secrets.
+Someone from the "eng" or "write" team can manually trigger the `Upload preview deployment manual` Github Actions after reviewing what the PR does

 ### Preview deployments